 She might learn how to manage her emotions and establish boundaries.
 She can now behave in more acceptable ways and interact with other children and adults.
 And she might even practice self-discipline and impulse control, long before you even need to say anything.

 These are prime lessons she can learn now in childhood, and what the true definition of “discipline” is all about.

 - How to Discipline a Toddler Who Doesn’t Listen

 - THIS Is Why Your Child Is Testing You

 - Why You Shouldn’t Tell Your Child to Stop Crying

-- The Surprisingly Simple Question You Should Always Ask Yourself before Disciplining Your Child
+- One Question to Ask Yourself Before Disciplining Your Child

-Don’t forget: Join my newsletter and download your PDF of Toddler Discipline below—at no cost to you:
+Don’t forget: Join my newsletter and grab your copy of Toddler Discipline below—at no cost to you: